 Ideally, health and safety training should take place within working hours.
 It can be conducted via the Virtual College Learning Management System, allowing employees to pick it up when they have a spare moment, with their progress being tracked as they go.

 Hold regular meetings

-Throughout the health and safety implementation process, you should keep hold of any records, making a note of the dates any inspections and training took place, as well as the outcomes.
+Keeping proper health and safety records is extremely important.
+You should make a note of the dates that inspections and training take place, as well as when any incidents occur, plus follow-up actions.